 Clause 3.11.11(a) requires the Ancillary Services report to set out the adequacy of quantities provided in the preceding year.
 In the context of SRS, adequacy is determined by assessing whether the Ancillary Service Requirement for SRS was met.
-The 2013 Ancillary Service report approved by the IMO specified the Ancillary Services Requirement for SRS as:
+The 2015 Ancillary Service report approved, at that time, by the IMO specified the Ancillary Services Requirement for SRS as: